 How long is paternity leave in Spain?

 Unfortunately, paid maternity leave and paid paternity leave are non-transferable in Spain.
-This means that one parent cannot “share” some of their leave with the other parent.
+This means that one parent cannot share some of their leave with the other parent.

 In the past, paid leave could be shared, but because both parents are now offered the same amount of time, they no longer have that option.

-Unpaid parental leave in Spain
+Unpaid maternity and paternity leave in Spain

-Once your 16 weeks of maternity leave is over, you have the option to apply for excedencia sin sueldo (unpaid parental leave).
+Once your 16 weeks of parental leave is over, you have the option to apply for excedencia sin sueldo (unpaid parental leave).
 This allows parents to take leave from work for up to three years to care for their children and then return to the same employer.

-Excedencia sin sueldo can be taken consecutively for the full three years, or intermittently.
+Unpaid parental leave can be taken consecutively for the full three years, or intermittently.
 However, it is important to be aware that it is only available until the child turns three.

-Notably, you have the right to a new period of leave for each new child.
+You have the right to a new period of leave for each new child.
 This means that if you have a baby within those three years, the first period of leave ends, and you start a new period of leave, for up to three years.

 Your position can be held for up to a year.
 After this period, your employer is not required to hold your same position but can offer you a similar one.
 Therefore, it is a good idea to let them know about your plans as soon as possible and to keep an open line of communication with them during your time off.